Newsela

 Directions for this activity:

-Have the student look at assignments which are on the page, front and center.
+3. Have the student look at assignments that are on the page, front and center.

-Have the students complete writing prompt and comprehension questions.
+5. Have the students complete writing prompts and comprehension questions.

 Different options for assessing the students: